• Skip to primary navigation

 Chia seeds are high in protein, high in fiber and low in carbs.
 This makes it a popular choice for keto diets.
 Chia seeds are a good food choice for nut-free, grain-free and gluten-free diets.

-unsweetened coconut milk
+unsweetened full fat coconut milk

 Unsweetened coconut milk is a keto-friendly alternative to cow’s milk at 1 gram of carbohydrates per 1 cup serving.
 Cow’s milk is 15 grams of carbohydrates per 1 cup serving.
 Most of the carbohydrates in cow’s milk is sugar in the form of lactose.